 If you're still using ICEs, break through the metaphorical wall that divides hardware and software teams.
 Use the emulator - which seems to have evolved into a software-only tool - as your prime hardware debugger.
 I spent a lot of years in the ICE business, and was always amazed at how few EEs used emulators.
 They'd sweat bullets capturing that one microsecond event when an emulator would let them set up a loop that created the same problem 100,000 times per second.

 Though BDMs are quite useful troubleshooting tools they can't function without a lot of operational hardware.
-The good news is that few need working target memory, address or data lines.
-The huge number of nodes on the busses makes these the most likely source of design problems.
+The good news is that on the busses makes these the most likely source of design problems.